-The pollutants mainly occur in drilled wells, but certain areas of the country even in the tap water.
-On these areas it is recommended to restrict the tap water consumption.
+The pollutants mainly occur in drilled wells, but also in certain areas of the country, even in the tap water.
+In these areas, it is recommended to restrict tap water consumption.

-It is important to note that these materials are poisonous only if somebody drinks them all the time and in higher amount, or if somebody drinks tap-or well water of unsuitable quality for many years.
+It is important to note that these materials are poisonous only if somebody drinks them all the time and in a higher amount, or if somebody drinks tap or well water of poor quality for many years.

 All of this pollution can be connected to industrial pollution – if the polluting material of a nearby industrial facility or agricultural by-product leaks into a certain raw water source.

-I don’t recommend to drink tap water – mainly due to its Arsenic- and Lead content – in more settlements of the Southern Great Plain, mainly in Békés, Csongrád, Bács-Kiskun counties.
+I don’t recommend drinking tap water – mainly due to its Arsenic- and Lead content – in more settlements of the Southern Great Plain, mainly in Békés, Csongrád, Bács-Kiskun counties.

-As opposed to this, I find it important to highlight the fact that Budapest and its surrounding is completely safe.
+As opposed to this, I find it important to highlight the fact that Budapest and its surroundings is completely safe.